Bruce Gordon (American actor): Television

-On television, he appeared in numerous episodes of such early programs as The Goldbergs, The Nash Airflyte Theater, Studio One, Justice, Kraft Television Theatre, Robert Montgomery Presents, The Californians, Whirlybirds, Colgate Theatre, and the premiere episode of Decoy.
+On television, he appeared in numerous episodes of such early programs as The Goldbergs, The Nash Airflyte Theater, Studio One, Justice, Kraft Television Theatre, Robert Montgomery Presents, The Californians, Whirlybirds, Colgate Theatre, Tales of Wells Fargo, and the premiere episode of Decoy.

 In 1958, Gordon appeared in a memorable bit role as one of Jean Lafitte's pirates in Anthony Quinn's movie spectacle The Buccaneer, alongside a cast including Yul Brynner, Charlton Heston and Claire Bloom.
 He had a similar role in 1960 as the character Garnett in the episode "Forbidden Island" of the NBC western television series, Riverboat, starring Darren McGavin as the captain of the vessel, the Enterprise.
 The episode focuses on Cajun outlaws who inhabit a remote island in the Mississippi River.

 Gordon appeared in the syndicated western series, Man Without a Gun, starring Rex Reason.
 In 1958, he guest starred on the NBC western Jefferson Drum and on the same network's adventure series Northwest Passage, with co-stars Keith Larsen and Buddy Ebsen.
 Gordon's role was that of a sadistic prison official.
 The program was based on Kenneth Roberts' 1937 novel about Major Robert Rogers and his efforts to help the British during the French and Indian War.
 That same year, Gordon was cast as Myers, the trigger man in the episode "The Stool Pigeon" of the syndicated series U.S. Marshal, starring John Bromfield.
 Also in 1958, he guest-starred in Season 3, Episode 19 of Gunsmoke("Kitty Caught") and later in Episode 1 of Season 4, “Matt For Murder."
 He also appeared in Robert Culp's Western series Trackdown in the episode "The Mistake" as the character Steve Marriner.
 During the 1958–1959 season he was part of the regular cast of the NBC dramatic series Behind Closed Doors.